axieax/urlview.nvim/README.md

 # urlview.nvim

-A plugin which uses `vim.ui.select` to display all the links in the current buffer.
+A [Neovim](https://neovim.io) plugin which uses `vim.ui.select` to display all the links in the current buffer.
 Entries can also be selected to be brought up in your browser.

-> Note: currently only URLs beginning with an HTTP(s) or www prefix will be picked up.
+> Note: currently, this plugin only detects URLs beginning with a HTTP(s) or www prefix.

 ## ⚡ Requirements

-This plugin requires `Neovim 0.6+`, which supports the `vim.ui.select` function.
+This plugin requires **Neovim 0.6+**, which supports the `vim.ui.select` function.
 If necessary, please check out [Alternatives](#Alternatives) for other similar plugins supporting versions prior to 0.6.

 ## 🚀 Usage